-Departmental Recommendations: Reading: Pass a standardized test of reading comprehension at or above the 12th grade level, ENGL 015
+Departmental Recommendations: ENGL 015; Reading: Pass a standardized test of reading comprehension at or above the 12th grade level or equivalent

 Principles and practices used in the management of retail stores.
 Includes site selection, layout, organization, staffing, positioning, customer service, promotional techniques and all aspects of the critical buying function.